xmidnightxx/aresmush/game/plugins/fs3skills/help/en/skills.md

 ## Resetting Skills

-To get started, or at any point you wish to reset yourself, use the reset command.
+%ch%cwTo get started, or at any point you wish to reset yourself, use the%cn %ch%crreset%cn %ch%cwcommand.%cn

-`reset` - Resets your abilities, setting default values based on your groups.
+`reset` - Resets your abilities, setting default values based on your groups. %ch%crDO THIS FIRST!%cn
          **This will erase any abilities you have, so do this first!**

 ## Viewing Your Sheet